mongodb-js/oidc-plugin/test/okta-setup.md

 When you go to that page, make sure that you don't create an Auth0 free account, but a **Free Integrator Account**.

+> If you don't want to setup Okta Verify in your phone, you can use Okta Verify
+> in your work laptop.

 ## 1. Set up Okta application

 1. In your Okta developer dashboard, select "Applications → Applications" in the sidebar